playerjmr/ps2homebrewstore/docs/loaders/index.md

     Fully Lua Scripted dashboard experience that is extensable.
 Download and extract to [XEB+ USB folder](../assets/NON-SAS/XEBPLUS.zip).

     This app cannot be packaged as a PSU due to subfolders and licensing.

-PS2BBL is already configured to launch via D-PAD DOWN.
+    PS2BBL is already configured to hotkey launch via `D-PAD DOWN`

     [:material-cloud-download: XEB+](https://www.psx-place.com/threads/xtremeeliteboot-s-dashboard-special-xmas-showcase.38959/)